coder-ritikpal/CSS-CARD1/README.md

 # CSS-CARD
 <br>
-A card with varies properties.
+A card with various properties.